Facebook iconDifference Between AGI and AI Agents (Complete Guide) - F22 labs

 4. Financial Services

-• Financial institutions use AI agents for fraud detection, transaction monitoring, and automated trading, making processes more efficient and secure.
+• Financial institutions use AI agents in banking, fraud detection, transaction monitoring, and automated trading, making processes more efficient and secure.

 • AI-based fraud detection systems that analyze transaction patterns and flag suspicious activities in real-time.